 friends table will be removed from the

-As described in the GUI, double-clicking the arrows will alternate between the Update Model, Ignore, and Update Source actions.
+As described in the GUI, double-clicking the arrows will alternate between the, , and actions.
 You may also select a row and click one of the three action buttons.
-Also note that clicking on a row will reveal the associated SQL statement, as shown in the screenshot above.
+Also note that clicking on a row will reveal the associated SQL statement, as shown in the previous figure.

-The next example shows how the direction of synchronization can be changed.
+The next figure shows an example of how the direction of synchronization can be changed.

 In this case, the synchronization direction has been changed so that

 rather than the default action of

 dropped from the live database, it will be incorporated into the